-• Components characterizing the in-situ properties of the rock.
-These include head grade assays and percent of magnetite.
-Only Fe2O3 and TiO2 head grades were used, as well as the percent of magnetite.
-These three in-situ components of the rock were interpolated using simple kriging with local mean (SKLM).
-The local means were estimated in block models with inverse of the squared distance using 20 m composites informed by sample intervals assays.
-In some instances where there was no data in the regular sample interval, larger length composites assays were used.
-The local means are smooth and are intended to represent grade trends at large distances, therefore using sample composites are appropriated for this purpose.
+Components characterizing the in-situ properties of the rock.
+These include head grade assays (Fe2O3 in the North Zone, Fe2O3 and TiO2 in the South Zone) and percent of magnetite.
+These in-situ components of the rock were interpolated using simple kriging with local mean (SKLM) in the South Zone and ordinary kriging in the North Zone.
+The local means for the SKLM estimate of the South Zone were estimated in the block model with the inverse of the squared distance using 20 m composites informed by sample intervals assays.
+Local means are smooth and intended to represent grade trends at large distances; therefore, both large sample composites and regular sampled intervals are appropriated for this purpose.
 Up to 50 composites were used for interpolation, with a maximum of 20 samples per drillhole.
+The estimation parameters were tested in random individual cells.
+Local means were also interpolated into the 2 m composites of the South Zone.
 In addition, simple kriging, with local trend or mean, was used to interpolate using only regular sample intervals composited at 2 m and 3 m intervals, where this data was available.
-This approach was used to re-produce the smaller-scale local distribution of grade where such small-scale distributions are available through more detailed sampling.
+This approach represents the smaller-scale local distribution of grades where such small-scale distributions are available through more detailed sampling.
 A minimum and maximum of eight and 30 samples were used to interpolate, with a maximum of five samples per drillhole.
-This combined approach using both larger length and smaller length composites allows integration of all the data available, while maintaining a resolution appropriate to the level of detail in the sampling.
+This combined approach using both larger length and smaller length composites allows integration of all the data available while maintaining a resolution appropriate to the level of detail in the sampling.